 Doing anything for the first time is quite daunting, but for first time flyers, it’s an extra mix of anxiety, uncertainty and fear.
 A fear of flying or aviophobia is real and affects many, but there are several ways to cope with aviophobia, whether it’s turbulence or the initial take-off that causes it.

-Whether you’re flying first-class to your dream holiday in the Maldives or flying to college to visit your children, here are six tips to ease your anxiety and help you relax at 20,000-feet in no time.
+Whether you’re flying first-class to your dream holiday in the Maldives or flying to college to visit your children, here are seven tips to ease your anxiety and help you relax at 20,000-feet in no time.

 Today’s advancing technology has afforded people ease of life, whether it’s with a smart home or an iPhone, technology is a gift that keeps on giving.
 For travellers, online check-in is a godsend.
 Today, a majority of airlines have online check-in, which makes the process run smoothly and avoids long ques at the airport.
 For first time flyers, simply download the airline app on your mobile device and use it as your boarding pass.
 You can scan, select seats, add extras, order food and much more with it.